-3) If the connection type detected is Static IP, the next screen will appear as shown in Figure 3-10.
+If you select Static IP manually, the next screen will appear as shown in Figure 3-9.

-Figure 3-10 Quick Setup - Static IP
+Figure 3-9 Quick Setup - Static IP

-- IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
-Enter the IP address into the field. - Subnet Mask The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - Default Gateway - Enter the gateway IP address into the box if required. - Primary DNS - Enter the DNS Server IP address into the box if required. - Secondary DNS If your ISP provides another DNS server, enter it into this field. - Click Next to continue, the Wireless settings page will appear as shown in Figure 3-11.
+- > IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
+Enter the IP address into the field. - Subnet Mask The Subnet Mask is used for the WAN IP address, it is usually 255,255,255.0. - > Default Gateway - Enter the gateway IP address into the box if required. - > Primary DNS Enter the DNS Server IP address into the box if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field.